Mechanisms for belief elicitation without ground truth: Applied research

 \section{Applied research}

-The paper by \textcite{miller_eliciting_2005} is motivated by the application of Peer-Prediction to gather truthful online ratings.
-Much of the subsequent research is also concerned with small human intelligence tasks such as labeling images (\cite{von_ahn_designing_2008}), rating services and products (\cite{jurca_reliable_2007}) and grading tests with crowds online (\cite{de_alfaro_incentives_2016}).
+IEWV mechanisms have been used to elicit truthful reports regarding questionable research practices, criminal conduct, long-term energy price forecasting, experimental philosophy, and other topics.
+These studies do not provide any evidence of the effectiveness of certain mechanisms because we cannot compare answers to objective truth.

-\textcite{john_measuring_2012} try to estimate how many psychologists engage in questionable research practices and outright fraud.
-The authors conduct a randomized controlled trial, in which one group is subject to the intimidation method, i.e. the authors link to the paper by \textcite{prelec_bayesian_2004} and assure participants that the BTS "rewards truthful answers".
-The control group is incentivized with introspection.
-Since subjects were anonymized, payments were instead made to charities on behalf of the subjects.
-The subjects were asked the following questions for ten different questionable research practices:
+However, we observe that the application of IEWV mechanisms proves challenging, as many researchers struggle to implement mechanisms coherently. \textcite{john_measuring_2012} try to estimate how many psychologists engage in questionable research practices and outright fraud.
+The authors conduct a randomized trial, in which one group is subject to the intimidation method, i.e. the authors link to the paper by \textcite{prelec_bayesian_2004} and assure participants that the BTS \say{rewards truthful answers}.
+The control group is assigned to introspection.
+Since respondents were anonymized, payments were instead made to charities on behalf of the respondents.
+The respondents were asked the following questions for ten different questionable research practices: